Somewhat Resilient

 AI Resilience Report forMedical Secretaries and Administrative Assistants

-Medical Secretaries and Administrative Assistants are less resilient to AI impacts than most occupations, according to our analysis of 7 sources.
+Medical Secretaries and Administrative Assistants are somewhat less resilient to AI impacts than most occupations, according to our analysis of 7 sources.

 Learn more about how you can thrive in this position